ig-emediplan/specification/chmed23a/README.md

 A posology describes when and what amount of a medicament must be taken.

 The table below describes the properties of a posology.
-Please refer to the document "eMediplan\_ChMed23A\_Posology" for additional information about creating posologies.
+Please refer to the [posology specification](./posology.md) for additional information about creating posologies.

 <table>
 <tr>